smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

-Chainlink will never pay less than this for a transaction.
+Chainlink nodes will never pay less than this for a transaction.

 It is possible to force the Chainlink node to use a fixed gas price by setting a combination of these, e.g.